CFRB: Early years

 The station began transmitting on an experimental basis in January 1927 as 9RB, before being converted to commercial operation a few weeks later, as CFRB.
 Those call letters have been used continuously since then.
 On February 19, the inaugural broadcast was a live symphony orchestra concert conducted by Jack Arthur.
 During its first years, CFRB leased time to two phantom stations: CNRX, owned by Canadian National Railways and providing programs of Canada's first radio network, and CPRY, owned by the CNR's rival, the Canadian Pacific Railway.
 The CNR's network was discontinued in 1933, with many of its assets eventually passing to the Canadian Broadcasting Corporation (CBC), and the CPR's radio service was discontinued in 1935.

 CFRB's first studios were in a mansion on Jarvis Street north of Wellesley Street, built by the family of Hart Massey.
 In 1929, the station moved to purpose-built studios at 37 Bloor Street West.
 In the same year, the station became a network affiliate of the Columbia Broadcasting System.

 In 1932, CFRB began airing the General Motors Hockey Broadcast, which had originated on the CNR's network.
 This program eventually became Hockey Night in Canada, and continued to be aired by CFRB for many years, despite also airing on the CBC's flagship station CBL, and continues to this day on CBC Television and Rogers Sportsnet.

 From the 1930s to the 1950s, CFRB was the radio broadcaster for the Toronto Santa Claus Parade.

 In 1937, CFRB began to simulcast on shortwave station CFRX at 6070 kHz.

-Following the sudden death of Edward S. Rogers, Sr. in 1939, Rogers Majestic Corporation Limited was sold in 1941 and became Standard Radio Limited.
+Following the sudden death of Edward S. Rogers Sr. in 1939, Rogers Majestic Corporation Limited was sold in 1941 and became Standard Radio Limited.
 In turn, the company was acquired by Argus Corporation in 1946.

 On November 1, 1946, Wally Crouter joined CFRB.
 He eventually became its morning drive time host, a position he would hold until his retirement on November 1, 1996, after exactly fifty years at the station.

 Changing frequencies and studios

 CFRB and CJBC, owned by the CBC, made a frequency switch on September 1, 1948.
 CFRB moved to 1010 while CJBC took over the Class I-A clear-channel frequency at 860, previously used by CFRB.
 The CBC wanted its stations in major cities to be on Class I-A frequencies.
 But CFRB, which had been running at 20,000 watts, was boosted to 50,000 watts, giving it wide coverage over Southern Ontario.

-Beginning in 1948, through until the early 1970's, CFRB made several unsuccessful bids for a licence to operate a television station in Toronto.
+Beginning in 1948, through until the early 1970s, CFRB made several unsuccessful bids for a licence to operate a television station in Toronto.

 In 1965, CFRB moved its studios from 37 Bloor Street West to 2 St. Clair Avenue West (at Yonge Street).
 At around the same time, Standard Radio Limited was renamed Standard Broadcasting.

 A long-lasting show, Calling All Britons featuring news, sports scores and music from Britain, began in 1965.
 It was hosted by Ray Sonin until his death in 1991.